thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/303/Screen_Shot_2016-08-05_at_4.41.16_AM.png)

 Notice the page has automatically refreshed itself thanks to the [`auto-reload-brunch`](https://github.com/brunch/auto-reload-brunch) plugin.
 This plugin tells the browser to refresh the page each time Brunch builds the application.
-That way the code in Atom is always the same code that's in the browser.
+That way the code in Atom is always the same as the code in the browser.
 Neat!

 Additionally, notice the `ReferenceError` shown in the Console refers to line number 5 of the `app.jsx` file.
 Click on the error's link and you should see something like this.